exploits-forsale/website/content/themebleed.md

 I developed a PoC for this issue.
 The PoC consists of two components, an SMB server executable to be run on an attacker's machine, and a `.theme` file to be opened on the target's machine.

 I chose to use an attacker controlled SMB server for this because a `.theme` file may point to a `.msstyle` path on a remote SMB share.
-Since the SMB share is attacker controlled, it can easily exploit the ToCToU bug in `ReviseVersionIfNecessary` by returning a validly signed file when the client first requests it to check the signature, and then a malicious one when the client loads the DLL.
+Since the SMB share is attacker controlled, it can easily exploit the TOCTOU bug in `ReviseVersionIfNecessary` by returning a validly signed file when the client first requests it to check the signature, and then a malicious one when the client loads the DLL.

 The PoC can be found here: https://github.com/gabe-k/themebleed